 Trinidad Lake State Park (Las Animas County)

-Trinidad Lake is approximately 459 surface acres and the surface temp is hovering in the low 50’s.
-Anglers are still catching 12-16” rainbows on various colored PowerBait and homemade dough baits.
-Boaters have started reporting the walleye biting on various jigs and crank baits.
+Trinidad Lake is approximately 454 surface acres and the surface temp is hovering in the low 50s.
+Anglers are still catching rainbows on various colored PowerBaits and homemade dough baits.
+We have heard from multiple boaters that the walleye have been biting on different colored jigs heads with either Mister Twister jigs or nightcrawlers.
+We are starting to hear of perch biting.
 The boat ramp is open for the season.
 Boaters beware of floating debris and unmarked hazards.
 Anglers are reminded to check the regulations for bass and walleye.

 Twin Lakes Reservoir (Lake County)

 Fishing conditions at Twin Lakes Reservoir have been lethargic with a majority of anglers catching one or no fish at all.
 Lake trout fishing from a boat has been poor.
 A few boat anglers reported catching lake trout on soft baits and suckers during the morning.
 Shore anglers, on the other hand, did not experience any success landing a lake trout.
 A handful of shore anglers did report catching rainbow trout on corn and lures.
 The whole reservoir is now unthawed.
 Boat inspections have commenced for trailered watercraft at the Dexter Point boat ramp.
 The Dexter Point boat ramp, which is located on the lower part of Twin Lakes, will be open seven days a week from 6:00 a.m. until dusk.
 The midday surface water temperatures were in the mid 40s.

 Colorado River at Glenwood Springs (Garfield County)